Main Page

 - Disasters, Social Commitment, and Supply Chain Dynamics (with Xu Li, Qingyuan Lyu)

-- Proprietary Costs and Supply-Chain Collaboration (with Xiong Li, Guoman She, Guochang Zhang)
+- Proprietary Costs and Supply-Chain Collaboration (with Xiong Li, Guochang Zhang)

 - Working Paper | PDF